 Resources for music groups and link workers

-In 2021, created in consultation with Making Music, Music for Good, National Academy for Social Prescribing, Natural Voice Network, Sing for Pleasure, Sound Sense and the Singing Network UK, the Singing for Health Network (SFHN) launched two free guides, one aimed at choirs and one at link workers, to help both sides understand each other and how to interact.
+First created in 2021 in consultation with Making Music, Music for Good, National Academy for Social Prescribing, Natural Voice Network, Sing for Pleasure, Sound Sense and the Singing Network UK and then updated in November 2022, the Singing for Health Network (SFHN) launched two free guides, one aimed at choirs and one at link workers, to help both sides understand each other and how to interact.

 - Download SFHN guide for singing groups

 - Download SFHN guide for link workers working with singing groups

 Making Music has developed additional free resources to apply to both singing and instrumental groups.